Forever My Girl: Plot

-Liam and Billy bond, with Billy displaying her father's musical ability.
-Josie even agrees to let Billy stay the night with Liam.
-As Liam tucks her in, Billy asks him why he left Josie, and Liam admits he was young and confused, although he regrets his decision, Josie and Brian overhear the conversation.
-After Billy falls asleep, Josie asks Liam on a date.
-Liam flies Josie to New Orleans for their date, although they are stopped by the press.
-Liam publicly announces his love for Josie, calling her "The One".
+Liam and Billy bond as she displays musical ability.
+Josie agrees to let her stay the night with him.
+As Liam tucks her in, Billy asks him why he left her mom.
+He admits he was young and confused, and regrets it, which both Josie and Brian overhear.

+After Billy falls asleep, Josie asks Liam out saying she wants to have a date with "the Liam Page" as she'd never experienced his fame with him.
+He flies her to New Orleans for their date, and when they are briefly questioned by the press as to who Josie is, he answers "She's the one".

-After returning to Saint Augustine, Liam and Billy continue to bond.
-Billy chokes on her lunch, but Liam is frozen after having a flashback to his mother’s death.
-Jake, Josie’s brother, saves Billy.
-Distraught at his inability to act, Liam gets drunk at a bar.
-Jake visits Liam and tells him that Josie and Billy would be better off without him.
-While bandaging Liam’s wound that night from punching a mirror, Brian reveals to Liam that when his mother died, he was so absorbed in his own grief that he overlooked Liam’s and apologizes to him for it.
-He tells Liam that he thinks being famous and never contacting him was a way for him to deal with the grief of his mother’s death, to which Liam agrees.
-Liam leaves the next morning without telling Josie or Billy, leaving a note for his Dad telling him that Billy and Josie are better off without him.
+After returning to St. Augustine, Liam and Billy continue to bond.
+She chokes on her lunch but Liam freezes after having a flashback to his mother's death.
+Jake, Josie's brother, saves Billy.
+Guilt-ridden, Liam gets drunk at a bar.
+Jake finds him to say Josie and Billy would be better off without him.

-Liam returns to his tour and performs in London.
+While bandaging a wound Liam sustained that evening, Brian reveals that when Liam's mother died, he was so absorbed in his own grief that he overlooked his son's, so apologizes to him for it.
+Brian theorizes that he became famous and cut contact with him as his way of dealing with the grief over his mother's death, to which Liam agrees.

+Liam goes the next morning without saying goodbye to Josie and Billy, leaving a note telling Brian that they are better off without him.
+Returning to his tour, he performs in London.
 However, his manager Sam inspires him to return to his family.

-At the airport, Liam responds to the message on the answering machine that Josie left for him 8 years earlier, explaining that losing his mother caused him to fear losing her, causing him to flee.
-Liam returns to Saint Augustine and meets with Josie.
-Liam and Josie get married and Liam plays a song on stage with Billy, first at the child's school talent show, and then during his musical tour in Berlin.
+At the airport, Liam responds to the message on the answering machine that Josie left for him 8 years earlier, in which he explains his feeling that losing his mother caused him to fear losing her, so he left.
+He returns to St. Augustine to reconcile with Josie.

+Liam and Josie get married, and he plays a song with Billy both at her school talent show and on his tour in Berlin.